windmaomao/windmaomao.github.io/kb/resume/frontend.md

   - Location: Multiple location selector based on country, states, and postal codes
   - Datepicker: Date range picker for equipment availablility
   - Lightbox: Form sliding from edge of screen and pinned on the screen
+  - Pill input: Custom widget for selecting items delimitated by comma and displayed as pill label with hover message

 ![Custom Multi-select Location](https://s3.amazonaws.com/qp-photo/mg-posted-origin-destinations.png)